druce/druce.github.io/_posts/2020-12-06-portfolio-optimization.md

 What is the leftmost point on the efficient frontier?
 It's the minimum volatility portfolio.

-We can find the weights for the minimum volatility portfolio through a convex optimzation.
+We can find the weights for the minimum volatility portfolio through a convex optimization.

 CVXPY is a Python modeling framework for convex optimization ([paper](https://arxiv.org/abs/1603.00943)), by Steven Diamond and Stephen Boyd of Stanford (who wrote a [textbook](https://web.stanford.edu/~boyd/cvxbook/) on convex optimization).
 In the way Pandas is a Python extension for dataframes, CVXPY is a Python extension for describing convex optimization problems.